nikhil-xb/CARvsTANK/README.md

 ### Training Result.

-I have uploaded the mdoel weights after training on  `vit_base_patch16_224` run on TPU.
+I have uploaded the model weights after training on  `vit_base_patch16_224` run on TPU.

 The metrics plot will soon be updated in this repository.